mikegsaunders/conditions_database_demo/readme.md

 `pip install archivessnake`

-The Streamlit app can then be tested locally by running `streamlit run Add_new_condition` in the venv terminal.
+The Streamlit app can then be tested locally by running `streamlit run Add_new_condition.py` in the venv terminal.